Skip to Content

 Ruptures, Disagreements, and Misunderstandings in Therapy

-This simple illustration is meant to be a visual representation of something that can be hard to understand about therapy: it’s okay to not see eye to eye with your therapist.
-Ruptures are natural to experience in any relationship.
+This simple illustration represents something that can be hard to understand about therapy: It’s okay to not see eye to eye with your therapist.

-Good therapy is quite the opposite.
-It’s okay if a significant portion of therapy is spent engaging in ruptures and then repairing miscommunications, disagreements, and misunderstandings.
 Why?
 Because one way that good therapy works is by helping us understand and change problematic relational patterns.
-How we respond to being misunderstood or challenged by our therapist may be the same dynamic that pushes people away in our personal relationships and makes it difficult to maintain fulfilling relationships with friends and partners.
+How we respond to being misunderstood or challenged by our therapist may reflect the same dynamic in our personal relationships.
+This could make it challenging to maintain fulfilling relationships with friends and partners.

-Download the “Ruptures” PDF Poster / Handout
+Download the Ruptures and Repair PDF Poster / Handout

-One way that therapy can help us increase our social support (which is connected to decreased mental health symptoms long-term) is by helping us experiment with new ways to be in relationship with others and to get our needs met.
-Unfortunately, this change doesn’t come simply through education – otherwise, we could just read books and listen to podcasts instead of going to therapy!
-This type of deep relational change comes through practice in therapy – practice that is often emotionally loaded and sometimes very painful.
-If we run away at the point that therapy is painful, we may miss the exact opportunities we need to develop our capacity to engage in deep, healthy, differentiated ways that build fulfilling relationships.
+This type of profound relational change comes through practicing rupture and repair in therapy.
+This practice is often emotionally loaded and sometimes very painful.
+If we run away at the point that therapy is painful, we may miss the exact opportunities we need.
+Opportunities to develop our capacity to engage in deep, healthy, differentiated ways that build fulfilling relationships.

-Allan Schore, a leading researcher at the intersection of psychology and neurobiology, says these enlivened moments repeat and reenact emotional scenarios from both a client’s and a therapist’s own lives.
-These moments allow clients to rework an old story, an old pattern, or a default response and then emotionally experience a new ending.
-According to Schore, the most important of these experiences happens at the brink of exceeding our tolerance to handle them.
-In other words, “it’s when therapy feels worst that it’s doing its best work” (Wylie & Turner).
+Allan Schore, a leading researcher at the intersection of psychology and neurobiology, says these moments of rupture repeat and reenact emotional scenarios from both a client’s and a therapist’s own lives.
+These moments allow clients to rework an old story, pattern, or default response and then emotionally experience a new ending.

-Click Here for more content on healthy conflict as a route to more fulfilling relationships
+Click Here for more content on healthy conflict as a route to more fulfilling relationships.

-Experiencing and repairing miscommunications, disagreements, and ruptures is a vital part of how good therapy works.
-How we respond to relational conflict is a story uniquely wired into each of our brains.
 If we always do what we’ve always done, that wiring gets stronger.
-If that story makes it hard for us to form supportive, satisfying relationships, strengthening it is a problem.
+Strengthening it is a problem if that story makes it hard for us to form supportive, satisfying relationships.

 At the top of the image, a header reads “ruptures,” below that header is a broken line, on either side of the break, the line shows an asterisk, indicating a conflict that has separated the connection between two people.